Karthik-1221/DMVC-Framework-Notes/README.md

 ## Middleware and Services

-DMVCFramework includes a middleware system for request and response processing, and recent releases add built-in rate limiting middleware for both in-memory and Redis-backed setups.[1][2]
-Middleware is useful for cross-cutting concerns such as authentication, logging, CORS, compression, static file serving, and traffic control.[1][2]
+DMVCFramework includes middleware support for request and response processing, and recent versions add rate limiting middleware with in-memory and Redis-backed options.[1][2]
+Middleware is useful for authentication, CORS, logging, response shaping, compression, and traffic control.[1][2]

 ### Example middleware registration